It’s rare for singles to brag about their credit scores on dating sites, but a new survey suggests that maybe they should.

 There are some factors that clearly trump credit score.
 Sixty percent of those surveyed said that if someone’s got a good credit score, that’s not as attractive than if they have a “physically fit body.”

-While it seems obvious that any picture of yourself that you upload should represent your physical attributes in the possible light, only 6 percent of those surveyed had shared their credit score on a dating site.
+While it seems obvious that any picture of yourself that you upload should represent your physical attributes in the best possible light, only 6 percent of those surveyed had shared their credit score on a dating site.

 While it’s fairly common to make your employment status known — 60 percent have done so — it doesn’t occur to people very often to post more intimate details like their income (15 percent), retirement plans (7 percent), or how much money they owe (5 percent).